| |

 You can’t travel to Italy without indulging in some of the world’s most delicious pasta.
 I was in Italy for 10 days and I had some of my best meals in Rome.

-There’s a new up and coming chefs that are putting a modern twist Italy’s classic dishes at contemporary trattorias all over the capital.
+There are new up-and-coming chefs who are putting a modern twist on Italy’s classic dishes at contemporary trattorias all over the capital.

 Prepare your taste buds to be blown away by authentic Italian classic dishes on your next trip to Rome.